FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/05-Groups/README.md

 These groups must be created with role assignment capability enabled.
 This is represented by the `isAssignableToRole` property.

+The `isAssignableToRole` property can only be configured when the group is created and cannot be modified afterwards.

 Role-assignable groups cannot use dynamic membership.
-Their membership must be assigned and carefully controlled to prevent unintended privilege escalation.
+Their membership must always be assigned manually or through supported automation to reduce the risk of unintended privilege escalation.

+Creating and managing role-assignable groups requires highly privileged Microsoft Entra ID administrative roles, such as Global Administrator or Privileged Role Administrator.

 ---